“Fair but Firm”, says Priti Patel.

 - Unable to show valid reason to be in the UK

-Additionally, there will be an increase in the duration of the sentence for the migrants entering the UK illegally.
+Additionally, there will be an increase in the duration of the sentence for migrants entering the UK illegally.
 Currently, these people face a sentence of a maximum of six months; however, this has been increased but not yet specifically mentioned in the document published by the Home Office.